joesimpsonjr/tiffanyrailanniversarynumerals/README.md

 # Tiffany Rail Anniversary Numerals
 ## Web Font Creation

-Collaboration with Designer Tiffany Huang to bring her font, originally designed to commemorate the <a href="http://metro25.squarespace.com/">25th Anniversary of Metro Rail's return to Los Angeles</a> on July 14, 2015.
+Collaboration with talent LA-based <a href="http://tiffanyhuang.com/">Designer Tiffany Huang</a> to bring her font, originally designed to commemorate the <a href="http://metro25.squarespace.com/">25th Anniversary of Metro Rail's return to Los Angeles</a> on July 14, 2015.

 Initially designed as a multi-color character set and intended for a jQuery counter effect, I persuaded the designer and department client to go with one color (a color font could be achieved through creating each color as a layer then stacked each via CSS and SASS.In addiion, the counter effect requires numbers and a mulitlayered data file/web icon would not register as a single character for the math required in the function.